Springfield Utility Board Connected

 - Proposed use of SUB property for staging and/or storing materials used in construction (if no proposed use, please indicate that SUB property is not required for storage and staging).

 - Proposed project construction end date.

 - Proposed start of providing end use service.
-Describe any plan to market service at the cluster location.
+Describe any plan to market service at the net neighborhood location.

 SUB will review a submittal and respond whether or not it satisfactorily meets the above requirements and has been accepted.
 Please allow at least two (2) business days for SUB to review the application.
 SUB will post the following on SUB’s website: